 Both hard skills and soft skills are critical for any cyber professional to perform successfully in their role.
 The Institute’s Cyber Security program is specifically designed to harness you with both technical and non-technical aspects of cyber security, preparing you for the industry as an all-rounder.

-4. What jobs to target in the Cyber Security space as an entry-level Cyber Security Professional?
+4. What jobs can I target in the Cyber Security space as an entry-level Cyber Security Professional?

 To get your foot into the door as an entry-level cyber security professional, its best to target the below roles.
 These roles will help you to build on your technical skills and allow room to move around in the cyber security industry.